IBMa/equal-access/accessibility-checker-engine/README-RULES.md

 ## Summary of steps to implement/update and test a new rule

 * Create a rule id for a new rule.
-* Add the rule and ruleset mapping to [src/v2/checker/accessibility/rulesets/index.ts](src/v2/checker/accessibility/rulesets/index.ts).
+* Create the rule and ruleset mapping to [src/v2/checker/accessibility/rulesets/index.ts](src/v2/checker/accessibility/rulesets/index.ts).
-* Create the <rule id>.mdx help file, and add the rule and the help file mapping to [src/v2/checker/accessibility/help/index.ts](src/v2/checker/accessibility/help/index.ts):.
+* Create the <rule id>.mdx help file in [help](help), and add the rule and the help file mapping to [src/v2/checker/accessibility/help/index.ts](src/v2/checker/accessibility/help/index.ts).
+* Create the rule implementation in [src/v2/checker/accessibility/rules](src/v2/checker/accessibility/rules).
+The rule implementation includes the rule context, logic and outcome (Pass or Fail).
 * Create test cases for the rule in [test/v2/checker/accessibility/rules](test/v2/checker/accessibility/rules).
 * Test the rules with the test cases.
 You may run the test cases locally, or run with the local rule server.